-22.1.
+23.2.
 Self-Signed SSL Certificates

 By default, Uyuni uses a self-signed certificate.
 In this case, the certificate is created and signed by Uyuni.
 This method does not use an independent certificate authority to guarantee that the details of the certificate are correct.
-Third party CAs perform checks to ensure that the information contained in the certificate is correct.
-For more on third party CAs, see Administration > Ssl-certs-imported.
+Third-party CAs perform checks to ensure that the information contained in the certificate is correct.